 If the brain is an information processor with nerves that identify line and color in a picture, a nerve must fire “Yes” to recognize a face, the so-called Jennifer Aniston neuron (Quiroga et al., 2005), but one nerve firing isn’t “information integration” as it can:

-Hierarchical nerve processing can’t integrate information as an electromagnetic field can.
-Nerves as Wi-Fi units affect the brain’s electromagnetic field as pebbles dropped on a pond spread ripples that interfere or combine in one result.
-This solves the mind-body problem at a stroke, as the “mind” is then in the field and consciousness is unified because:
+Hierarchical processing can’t integrate information as an electromagnetic field can.
+Nerves as Wi-Fi units affect the brain’s electromagnetic field like pebbles dropped on a pond, to spread ripples that interfere or combine into one result.
+That the “mind” is in the field seems to solve the mind-body problem at a stroke, as then consciousness is unified because:

 “… EM fields are always unified, there is only ever one EM field in the brain.”
 (Ibid, p6).